NATIONAL CHRYSLER RETIREMENT ORGANIZATION (NCRO)

 ◘ It is prescheduled (Article III, Section 4) and all Board members are invited;

-◘ An agenda is provided at least 24 hours before the meeting; and
+◘ An agenda is provided before the meeting; and

 ◘ A majority of Board members are in attendance (constitutes a quorum).